solv-finance/solv-v2-voucher/packages/solv-vnft-core/README.md

 - [IVNFT] (./contracts/interface/IVNFT.sol):

-	- `IVNFT` defines all interfaces and events for the standard VNFT protocol, which should be implemented in order to create a new VNFT token.
+	- `IVNFT` defines all interfaces and events for the standard VNFT protocol, which must be implemented for creating a new VNFT token.

 - [VNFTCore](./contracts/VNFTCore.sol):